How to create an Alexa Home Theatre system with your Echo and Fire TV

 - Follow the on-screen instructions.

-Need helping connecting an Echo and Fire TV in the Alexa app?
+Need helping to connect an Echo and Fire TV in the Alexa app?
 Here's how.